jupyter/governance/jupyter_foundation.md

 # Jupyter Foundation

 The Jupyter Foundation is a directed fund of the Linux Foundation 501(c)(6) whose purpose is to raise, budget and spend funds in support of Project Jupyter and its mission.
-The official Jupyter Foundation charter is here (TODO: link).
-A brief summary of relevant points from the charter is provided below.
+A draft of the Jupyter Foundation charter is linked [below](#jupyter-foundation-charter).
+A brief summary of relevant points from the charter is provided in this document.

 ## Jupyter Foundation Governing Board